 “direct-marketing” refers to the practice of delivering tailor-made the communications, by whatever means, of advertising or marketing material which is directed to particular individuals or groups of individuals

-“influencers” refers to individuals, organizations or machine-created or controlled representations i.e. avatars, who use social media platforms to communicate and interact with their audiences (followers).
+“influencers” refers to individuals, organizations or machine-created or controlled representations i.e. avatars, who use social media platforms to communicate and interact with their audiences .
 In that context they may shape audience attitudes for commercial purposes, based on brand partnerships.
 However, they can also act outside any such arrangement, e.g. when promoting their own brand and products.
 In that case they are considered marketers (see definition below).
 Those who match this definition are covered by it even if they appear under a different name, such as creator or brand ambassador.
 It also includes those with a relatively small number of followers (sometimes known as nano-influencers).

 “Influencer marketing communications” means marketing communications conveyed by an influencer.

 “marketing communications” includes advertising as well as other techniques, such as promotions, sponsorships, direct marketing, data driven marketing and digital marketing communications, and should be interpreted broadly to mean any communications produced directly by or on behalf of marketers intended primarily to promote products or to influence consumer behaviour.
-Likewise, when influencers, creators or brand ambassadors create content for their own brands or products, or use affiliate links in their content, such content is marketing communications, Content uploaded by them concerning third parties is defined as a marketing communication only if the influencer has received some form of compensation from the brand, whether financial or through other arrangements and this should be immediately clear from the context or the content.
+Likewise, when influencers, creators or brand ambassadors create content for their own brands or products, or use affiliate links in their content, such content is marketing communications, Content uploaded by them concerning third parties is defined as a marketing communication only if the influencer has received some form of compensation from the brand, whether financial or through other arrangements

-“mobile” refers to mobile phones and wireless devices (such as, but not limited to, portable game consoles, tablets, wrist watches, etc.) which a user can call from and interact with, which require a subscriber identity module card or personal identifier for the user.
+“mobile” refers to mobile phones and wireless devices (such as, but not limited to, portable game consoles, tablets, wrist watches, etc.) which a user can call from and interact with, which require a subscriber identity module (SIM) card or personal identifier for the user.

 “marketer” refers to persons or companies, including advertisers, sales promoters and direct marketers, who or on whose behalf marketing communications are published or disseminated for the purpose of promoting their products or influencing consumer behaviour